Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-7/_posts/2001-08-01-all-together.md

 #### Create a Variable

-The first thing, according to our list above, is to create a variable to store a reference to the object in.
+First, created a variable for which to store a reference to the object.

 ```js
 let myPerson;